Sunday, December 20, 2009

 And, the innate perfection of ALL the God has created.

-As expected, someone, either his "homey" or my "homo" walked past and like dis empowered robots, we jumped back into ego.
+As expected, someone, either his homey or mine, walked past and like dis empowered robots, we jumped back into ego.
 We had no choice, really.

 Since then, I have recited my creed thousands of times.
 It preludes almost every prayer or session of meditation and it often serves as a mental distraction when my thoughts race furiously through my head.
 Why, or how does it work?
 I don't know for sure.
 But, I do know that somehow it allows me to touch divinity, or, perhaps it's better articulated to say it allows me to see the one-ness of God and me.

 My problem is this: I am not entirely committed to living in the awareness of non-duality.
 Perhaps old ideas, formerly known as doctrine, still hide like shadowy rats in my mind.
-As a child I was told that I am here and God isthere; way out there.
-In fact, on another planet kind of out there, and that my mission was to prove my worthiness to "live with him someday."
-Moreover, I was taught that, because noble and faithful Adam gave in to the temptations of his ditsy seductress wife Eve, my natural state is "an enemy to God."
+As a child I was told that I am here, and God is there, way out there.
+In fact, on another planet kind of out there, and that my mission and purpose in life is to prove my worthiness to "live with him someday."
+Moreover, I was taught that, because noble and faithful Adam gave in to the temptations of his easily beguiled, seducing wife Eve, my natural state is "an enemy to God."
 That mentality made it easy for me to pull away, to create distance and duality, to cover my nakedness with the metaphorical fig leaves entitled "fear and indifference."
 And what of my body, my penis?
 Nothing more than a means to an end: an orgasm.

 That being said, few things compare to a raucously loud, toe-curling orgasm.
-Creator would agree, I'm sure, being the author of such an experience.
+The Creator would agree, I'm sure, being the author of such an experience.
 Which brings me back to the worshipers of the cock.
 These guys have a connection to their bodies that I admire; a union of body--with all the experiences it was designed to create--and spirit.
 That feels healthy to me.
-When presented with the choice of love, service and devotion to self and human-kind, vs. the worship of a god who lives on planet Kolob, I choose the former.
+When presented with the choice of love, service and devotion to one's self and to human-kind, vs. the blindly, un-questioned worship of a god who lives on that planet far, far away, seems like a no-brainer.

-So...do I intend on packing away the statues of Buddha that I meditate with everyday?
+So...do I intend on packing away the statues of Buddha with which I often meditate?
 Shall I erect a large wooden penis in their place?
 I think not.
-Rather, I'll offer my thanks to the religion of the worship of the cock for reminding me that there is no separation between body and spirit and no separation between myselsf and others, other than what I create.
+Rather, I'll offer my thanks to the religion of the worship of the cock for reminding me that there is no separation between body and spirit and no separation between myself and others, other than what I create.

 But, if given the opportunity to attend their services, believe you me, I'll be first in line for communion.